 For the first session read the Preface, Introduction, and Chapter 1 in the grammar Reading Koine Greek.
 The Introduction gives a survey of the history of the Greek language.
 In Chapter 1, memorize the Greek alphabet (just the lowercase letter).
 The best way to learn the Greek alphabet is writing and saying them aloud at the same time (see page 12 on how to write the letters).

 In Chapter 1, sections 1.8 and 1.10 ignore the “Pronunciation” column since the Modern Greek pronunciation system will be used.
 This is a more conducive sound system for learning Greek, not to mention it is closer to what someone would have heard in the first century.
 If you want to read and sustain Greek successively, you need to be able to pronounce it properly.
-This is where the vast majority of Greek programs fail—a disregard for the auditory component to learning an ancient language.

 Go to the following two webpages to learn the Modern system: